daphnevee/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ORDER BY x.customer_id;
 ```
 #### Explanation:
-To determine the total amount each customer spent at the restaurant, first, a ```JOIN``` clause was used to combine the sales table and menu table in order to display the Customer ID and the prices of the products from each table, respectively.
+To determine the total amount each customer spent at the restaurant, first, a ```JOIN``` clause was used to combine the sales table and menu table based on their related column, ```product_id```, in order to display the Customer ID and the prices of the products from each table, respectively.
 In joining the two tables, *aliases* were also given, i.e. ```x``` for the sales table and ```y``` for the menu table, so as to make the query more readable.
 Second, a ```SUM``` aggregate function was used on the prices column to calculate the total amount spent by each customer on the products.
-An *alias* of ```total_amount``` was given
+This column was also given an *alias* of ```total_amount``` to provide a more descriptive column name for the results.
+Third, a ```GROUP BY``` statement was used to arrange the customers into groups in conjunction with the result of the ```SUM``` aggregate function to display the total amount that each customer spent on products at the restaurant.
+Lastly, an ```ORDER BY``` statement was used to sort the results by default in ascending order.

 #### Output:
 customer_id | total_amount